George is married with four

-EXPERIENCE COUNTS - George is "The People's Choice" and will serve not only his district but also the entire valley.
+EXPERIENCE COUNTS - George is "The People's Choice" and serves not only his district but also the entire valley.
 "How better to

 use my knowledge and education than to serve my community?"

-He would be honored to serve as your representative for Division 3 Director of EVMWD and asks for your vote on November 4th.
+He would be honored to continue to serve as your representative for Division 3 Director of EVMWD and asks for your vote in November.

 For more information on George Cambero please e-mail or call (951)